chickencraver97/PPT-samples/README.md

 ## Question 3: Prime Factorization

-Given an integer n, this method returns a string that represents the prime factorization of n.
+Given an integer `n`, this method returns a string that represents the prime factorization of `n`.

 The prime numbers that are factors of n must appear in ascending order in the returned string.

 #### Examples